 Last summer I was lodging for a little while in a cottage in the country, and in front of my low window there were, first, some beds of daisies, then a row of gooseberry and currant bushes, and then a low wall about three feet above the ground, covered with stonecress.
+Outside, a corn-field, with its green ears glistening in the sun, cress.
 Outside, a corn-field, with its green ears glistening in the sun, and a field path through it, just past the garden gate.
 From my window I could see every peasant of the village who passed that way, with basket on arm for market, or spade on shoulder for field.
-When I was inclined for society, I could lean over my wall, and talk to anybody; when I was inclined for science, I could botanize all along the top of my wall-there were four species of stone-cress alone growing on it; and when I was inclined for exercise, I could jump over my wall, backwards and forwards.
+When I was inclined for society, I could lean over my wall, and talk to anybody; when I was inclined for science, I could botanize all along the top of my wall-there were four species of stone-cress alone growing on it; and when I was inclined for excrice, I could jump over my wall, backwards and forwards.
 That's the sort of fence to have in a Christian country; not a thing which you can't walk inside of without making yourself look like a wild beast, nor look at out of your window in the morning without expecting to see somebody impaled upon it in the night.
 (John Ruskin, The Two Paths, New York: Everyman's Library, 1907, p.
 203.)